 “How is the orientation he’s giving the new instructors going?”

 “Okay, I guess.
+He hasn’t told me anything about it.
 We don’t see each other much.”

 That sort of stopped the conversation.
 It was true that I wasn’t seeing my folks very often.
 Our schedules were like complete opposites time-wise.